thisisrandy/dotfiles/README.md

 # dotfiles

-Various dotfiles, associated scripts and cheatsheets
+Various dotfiles, associated scripts and cheatsheets as well as installation scripts and notes

 ## Ubuntu installation